skeddy/skeddy.github.io/events.md

 order: 2
 ---

-So here's how 2020 looks with thr events already booked (and distance committed to).
+So here's how 2020 looks with events already booked (and distance committed to).

 |Event|Date|Distance|Accumulated|
 | -| -| -----:| -----:|